 This is a stance Lively has made clear—unsanctioned photos of her kids are off-limits.
 In the published photos from earlier this year, Lively is seen walking with her three daughters, James, 6, Inez, 4, and Betty, 21 months and waving to the cameras.

 In a comment she wrote under those photos on the official account for The Daily Mail Australia, she made it clear that those photos aren’t capturing the real story of how the paparazzi obtained the photos, nor did it capture her real emotions.

 The entire post, including Lively’s comment, has since been deleted—but not before the account Comments By Celebs snapped a screenshot to share.

 “You edit together these images together to look like I’m happily waving.
 But that is deceitful,” Lively wrote.
 “The real story is: My children were being stalked by men all day.
 Jumping out.
 And then hiding.”

-It's an extremely stressful scenario to imagine.
-And it's important to remember that just because Lively and her husband, Ryan Reynolds, are famous—their children didn't choose to be.
-Publishing unsanctioned photos of those kids is not only immoral, but it denies those innocent kids their agency.
-It's no wonder Lively is upset; any mother's instincts would be on high alert after something like this.
+It’s an extremely stressful scenario to imagine.
+And it’s important to remember that just because Lively and her husband, Ryan Reynolds, are famous—their children didn’t choose to be.
+Publishing photos of her children without permission denies those innocent kids their agency.
+It’s no wonder Lively is upset; any mother’s instincts would be on high alert after something like this.

-"Where is your morality here?" she asked.
-"I would like to know.
+“Where is your morality here?” she asked back in July.
+“I would like to know.
 Or do you simply not care about the safety of children?
 Please stop paying grown a** men to hide and hunt children.
-C'mon.
-Get with the times."
+C’mon.
+Get with the times.”